-Hoffman Estates, Illinois (October 5, 2012) – As part of the first-ever “Green Apple” national day of service aimed at making schools healthier, more sustainable places to learn, Leopardo Companies, Inc., one of Chicago’s largest contractors, lead two projects at area elementary schools: AJ Katzenmaier Elementary in North Chicago (District 187) and Meadowdale Elementary in Carpentersville, Illinois (District 300).
+HOFFMAN ESTATES, Ill.
+(Oct.
+5, 2012) – As part of the first-ever “Green Apple” national day of service aimed at making schools healthier, more sustainable places to learn, Leopardo Companies, Inc., one of Chicago’s largest contractors, lead two projects at area elementary schools: AJ Katzenmaier Elementary in North Chicago (District 187) and Meadowdale Elementary in Carpentersville, Illinois (District 300).

 The national Green Apple initiative is organized by the Center for Green Schools of the U.S. Green Building Council and similar events across the country were held on September 29 as part of the organization’s first year of the program.
 Participating schools were paired up with local mentors on sustainable projects that also serve as learning opportunities for students and community.
 Below are details about the two projects lead by Leopardo.
 For both events, several months of planning helped make the respective Green Apple projects a success.
 “These projects underscore Leopardo’s leadership in sustainable construction and our passion for giving back to the communities in which we build,” said Patricia Lloyd, LEED Project Coordinator at Leopardo.

 AJ Katzenmaier Elementary School – September 29, 7 to 11 am